pbinkley/jekyll-book/sections/05-section.md

 omission of detail.
-Except for the first week or ten days of a new worker's typing, proof-reading with the film is largely unnecessary, and if continued, would result an inordinate consumption of the supervisor's time, as well as that of the worker.\*
+Except for the first week or ten days of a new worker's typing, proof-reading with the film is largely unnecessary, and if continued, would result an inordinate consumption of the supervisor's time, as well as that of the worker.[^05-3]

-\* The typist remains idle unless there is a double set of projectors allowing the typist to work on another film during the course of this film revision.
+[^05-3]: The typist remains idle unless there is a double set of projectors allowing the typist to work on another film during the course of this film revision.
 From the standpoint of the supervisor it requires about two hours to revise the daily production of one typist, with the result